MTG/essentia/README.md

 `export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/config`

+Still working on resolving linker issues involving `Gaia2` for `example` `streaming_extractor_music_svm` extractor.
 You can download and use prebuilt static binaries for a number of Essentia's command-line music extractors instead of installing the complete library

 - [doc/sphinxdoc/extractors_out_of_box.rst](doc/sphinxdoc/extractors_out_of_box.rst)